Individual grants

 No. Continued Education Allowance (for boarding school) is paid up to a maximum value with parents being expected to pay a minimum of 10% of the fees plus any excess.
 However, the Trustees may consider an application for other specific education related costs not covered by CEA.

-However, parents should not expect to be extended in service and should always make a plan for continued education of their child(ren) should this not happen?
+Parents should not expect to be extended in service and should always make a plan for continued education of their child(ren) should this not happen.

 If you’re not sure about CEA rules you should refer to JSP 752.
 PACCC casework will be required for anything not adhering to policy.